New Patients:

 How much do dental implants cost?

-The cost of dental implants varies based on factors like the number of implants needed, if you need pretreatments, the type of restoration, and the location of your missing teeth.
+The cost of dental implants varies.
+It’s based on factors such as the number of implants needed, whether you need pre-treatments, the type of restoration, and the location of your missing teeth.
 While implants typically involve a higher initial investment than other tooth replacement options, their longevity and health benefits often make them more cost-effective over time.

 How do I care for my dental implants?